 How to beat the Weed

-1. Pull out ragweed in and around your property no later than the end of July.
+1. Pull out ragweed in and around your property by the end of July.
 This prevents flowering and the spread of its harmful pollen.

 2. Remove or mow down ragweed plants wherever you see them.
 Seeds can survive for 40 years, so eliminating the weeds is crucial.